What is a Certified Business Intermediary?

 To earn the CBI designation, an IBBA intermediary must meet the following requirements:

-A Certified Business Intermediary must complete at least 60 class hours of business brokerage courses offered through IBBA and demonstrate an ongoing commitment to professional development through continuing education and recertification.
+A Certified Business Intermediary must complete at least 60 class hours of business brokerage courses offered through IBBA.
+They must also demonstrate an ongoing commitment to professional development through continuing education and recertification.

 Experience

-A Certified Business Intermediary must demonstrate competence in applying knowledge gained through practical experience with a combined minimum of three years of experience and education in business brokerage.
+A Certified Business Intermediary must demonstrate competence in applying knowledge gained through practical experience.
+This involves a combined minimum of three years of experience and education in business brokerage.

 Knowledge

-A Certified Business Intermediary must demonstrate a high degree of knowledge garnered through completing required courses and passing their respective examinations.
+A Certified Business Intermediary must demonstrate a high degree of knowledge garnered through completing required courses.
+They must also pass their respective examinations.

 Ethics

 A Certified Business Intermediary must thoroughly understand the IBBA’s Code of Ethics.
 This includes applying this code to their business practices.
-A higher level of education and training means that a CBI will have more access to people and information than other business brokers.
-A Certified Business Intermediary has professional affiliations with hundreds of other intermediaries and the most current industry information regarding taxes, government, and legislation.
+Additionally, a higher level of education and training means that a CBI will have more access to people and information than other business brokers.
+A Certified Business Intermediary maintains professional affiliations with hundreds of other intermediaries.
+As a result, they have access to the most current industry information regarding taxes, government, and legislation.
 A Certified Business Intermediary’s experience and knowledge of current marketplace conditions are critically important for anyone looking to sell a business.
 If you are considering selling your business, you need every advantage you can garner, primarily preparation, experience, and knowledge.

 If you have a question about selling or buying your business, call Andrew Rogerson at (916) 570 2674 today.